I Let OpenClaw Migrate Its Own Secrets to Bitwarden

 }

-The config file is now safe to commit, back up, or even post publicly.
-It's just variable names.
+}Since it now holds nothing but variable names, the config file is safe to commit, back up, or even post publicly.

-The BWS access token — the one key that unlocks all the others — lives in macOS Keychain.
-Protected by the Secure Enclave.
-You need biometric authentication (Touch ID) or your system password to access it.
-Hardware-backed.
-Not a file on disk.
+The BWS access token — the one key that unlocks all the others — lives in macOS Keychain, protected by the Secure Enclave.
+Accessing it requires biometric authentication (Touch ID) or your system password.
+It's hardware-backed rather than a plain file sitting on disk.

 At gateway startup, the shell pulls the BWS token from Keychain, exports secrets as environment variables, and OpenClaw's config interpolation does the rest.

-The whole migration took about 30 minutes.
-21 secrets.
-25+ config fields.
-Done.
+The whole migration — 21 secrets across 25+ config fields — took about 30 minutes.

 The Security Model: Defense in Depth

-Before, the security model was: one file, one layer, zero logging.
+Before, the security model came down to one file, one layer, and zero logging.

 Now there are multiple layers an attacker has to breach:

 Layer 1 — macOS Keychain.
-The BWS access token is stored here.
-Protected by the Secure Enclave, biometric-gated.
+The BWS access token is stored here, protected by the Secure Enclave and biometric-gated.
 You can't just read a file — you need the user's fingerprint or password.

 Layer 2 — BWS Access Token.
-Even if you extract the token, it's revocable.
-One click in the Bitwarden dashboard and it's dead.
+Even if you extract the token, it's revocable: one click in the Bitwarden dashboard kills it.
 The token also only works with network access to Bitwarden's servers.

 Layer 3 — Bitwarden Vault.
-The secrets themselves are E2E encrypted in Bitwarden's zero-knowledge vault.
-Bitwarden can't read them.
-A network intercept can't read them.
+The secrets themselves are E2E encrypted in Bitwarden's zero-knowledge vault, so neither Bitwarden nor a network intercept can read them.

 Layer 4 — Individual Secrets.
 Each secret is a separate entity.
 You can revoke, rotate, or audit any single one without touching the others.